roguehistory/Hist_Digh3814/content/en/docs/5-commonregs.md

 draft: false
 ---

-{{< notice success "Important" >}}The following are the University regulations common to all History courses.
+{{< notice success "Important" >}}The following are the University regulations common to all History courses, that I am obligated to share with you.
 {{< /notice >}}

 ### COPIES OF WRITTEN WORK SUBMITTED